 The lovely Janice S. tipped me to this one.
 It wasn't on one of our several record buying "dates" - I call them dates even though she was the first of several high school crushes to sentence me to the friend zone which I took advantage of by asking her along to the record store whenever I had money.
-Neither one of us had our learner's permit yet as we were late bloomers (aka terrified to drive) so her Dad usually drove us to the mall and we rode the bus back home to the base.
+Neither one of us had our learner's permit yet as we were late bloomers (aka terrified to drive after extreme incidents with our learners' permits) so her Dad usually drove us to the mall and we rode the bus back home to the base.
 I think she gave me a tape of this EP just before our winter break began in 1982 and then disappeared to visit her Mom out of state.
 I listened to the tape, loved it but had no luck finding my own vinyl copy until later in 1983.
 When Janice returned and I saw her at the bus stop on our first day back in class, she came up to me and said "So?" catching me off guard.
 I stammered "Nice haircut" sounding less than confident.
 Then she smiled and said "Thanks by the way but that wasn't what I was asking about.
 Did you like the tape?"
 She sat by me on the bus while I told her how many times I played the tape and how much I liked it and what my favorite songs were ("She Blinded Me With Science" and "One Of Our Submarines") and kept to myself how every time I played it, I thought of her over those long three weeks.
 Just before we pulled into the parking lot at school, she asked what I thought about the album on the other side.
 Before I could plead my ignorance for never having listened to the other side or more than likely play it off by lying, the bus came to a stop and everyone stood up at once and we got separated though we would see each other in Humanities, College Algebra and Chemistry.
 Though I wasn't trying to avoid her or maybe I was, I never talked to Janice again that day and I raced home as fast as our mass transit permitted to listen to the other side of the tape.
-It wasn't labeled and it began with "She Blinded Me With Science" just like the A side so I fast forwarded and found "One Of Our Submarines" to be the next track, just like on the other side.
+It wasn't labeled and it began with "She Blinded Me With Science" just like the A-side so I fast forwarded and found "One Of Our Submarines" to be the next track, just like on the other side.
 The next three songs were all the same as well and that was it, no bonus tracks hiding after a long period of silence.
 Though the album would have fit on one side of 60 minute cassette, Janice stuck it on a TDK SA 90, and then dubbed it on the other side as well.
 She had pulled one over on me and it only made me want her more.
 Next day at the bus stop, I told Janice I liked it.
 She went on about how it was a really good album, a complement to the "mini LP" on the A side which confused me because they were the one and the same.
 I asked "Are you still pulling my leg?" at which point she shot me a stare that told me I was an idiot and didn't know what I was talking about then she said "What are you talking about?
 I put the mini LP on the A side and his album on the B side."
 I gave her the tape back and told her to listen when she got a chance.
 The next day at the bus stop she came up to me, gave me a hug and slipped a tape into my jacket pocket while whispering "Sorry" with her tongue practically in my ear.
 She was wearing her white cheerleader skirt, white sweater and red letterman jacket with her name stitched across the little flap on the back on as there was a rally of some sort that day and she smelled so good, like cherry Pop Tarts and roses.
 Damned friend zone.
-Yeah, so she had apparently meant to put The Golden Age Of Wireless on the B side of the tape cause that was what was on the new tape she gave me.
+Yeah, so she had apparently meant to put The Golden Age Of Wireless on the B-side of the tape cause that was what was on the new tape she gave me.
 It was a first pressing as well without "She Blinded Me With Science" or "One Of Our Submarines".
 Pretty sure when I was over at her house next, maybe a couple of weeks later, she showed me the album and it had different artwork then the one I wound up buying later in 1983.
 Or I could be hallucinating this whole thing after listening to the Blinded By Science EP with the Grados on.

 When I saw this mini LP sitting on the New Release shelf at the Wherehouse, I bought as it had a nearly seven minute remix of one of my favorite songs from Rio.
 And it was only $4.99!
 The first three tracks turned out to be awesome do overs of the originals (though at the time I was unfamiliar with "Girls On Film" from their first album).
 The fourth track "My Own Way" was just as whiny and irritating as it is on the album though it did sound beefier with a heavier rhythm.
 But "Hold Back The Rain" was completely worth it - that opening wave of synth blast is one of my text tones.
 The track is improved on all levels in my book and it is still the one I sub in when I listen to Rio top to bottom.

 I caught the tail end of this song one Sunday night on the radio as I was busy switching my laundry from washer to dryer and out of the room in the early winter of 1982, maybe November.
 I didn't catch the title or artist though I'm sure the DJ back sold it.
 The following Sunday, I called in at the beginning of the Virgin Vinyl show and asked about the song, told him what time it was when I heard it and the DJ gave me the info I was looking for: "Images Of Heaven" by Peter Godwin.
 It's a fairly delicate song with a sturdy rhythm track, like a cross between Heaven 17, Simple Minds and Pete Shelly.
 Had no luck finding a 45, a twelve inch or even an album for the longest time until one day I found this EP at Al Bum's as gold labeled promo only radio station reject in January or February 1983.
-None of the other songs did anything at all for me but I love Love LOVE "Images Of Heaven" and eventually scored the 45 version on the twelfth volume of Rhino's Just Can't Get Enough series before picking up Godwin's greatest hits CD, also titled Images Of Heaven, in 1999.
+None of the other songs did anything at all for me but I love Love LOVE "Images Of Heaven" and eventually scored it on CD with the twelfth volume of Rhino's Just Can't Get Enough series before picking up Godwin's greatest hits CD, also titled Images Of Heaven, in 1999.

 Scandal was less cool and aloof than Blondie and a little more accessible than the girl gang Go-Go's and I genuinely enjoyed their debut mini LP.
-Patty Smyth was girl next door cute, like Linda Ronstadt's baby sis, and she was backed by a band that could cook.
+Patty Smyth was girl next door - cute, like Linda Ronstadt's baby sis - and she was backed by a band that could cook.
 Had no idea she grew up to marry the John McEnroe or that two of Scandal's original members are now in rock 'n' roll heaven where they've got a helluva band or that Jon Bon Jovi was briefly a member of the band in 1983.
 Now I'm sad.
 Gonna listen to this EP and not be sad.
 So good.
 The first two tracks are my favorites.